Mtrace: Use

 The handlers log all memory allocations and frees to a file defined by the environment variable MALLOC_TRACE (if the variable is unset, describes an invalid filename, or describes a filename the user does not have permissions to, the handlers are not installed).

-A perl script called mtrace, not to be confused with the function of the same name, is also distributed with the GNU C Library; the script parses through the output file and reports all allocations that were not freed.
+A Perl script called mtrace, not to be confused with the function of the same name, is also distributed with the GNU C Library; the script parses through the output file and reports all allocations that were not freed.

 Usage example

-Bad Source Code
+Bad source code

 The following is an example of bad source code.
-The problem with the program is that it allocates memory, but doesn’t free the memory before exiting.
+The problem with the program is that it allocates memory, but doesn't free the memory before exiting.